 Annually, COMIDA enters into an agreement with the County of Monroe for administrative support and facilities provided to COMIDA.
-The agreement required a payment in the amount of \$265,000 and \$260,000 for 2010 and 2009, respectively.
-COMIDA expects to pay \$265,000 for these services in 2011.
+The agreement required a payment in the amount of \$265,000 for both 2012 and 2011.
+COMIDA expects to pay \$265,000 for these services in 2013.

-9. RELATED PARTY
+9. RELATED PARTIES

 COMIDA is the sole corporate member of the Greater Rochester Outdoor Sports Facility Corporation (the Company), a New York corporation formed to acquire and operate real and personal property for the economic benefit of the people in the County of Monroe and Rochester, New York area.
 The primary activity of the Company is the operation of a sports stadium in Rochester, New York, known as Frontier Field which is used for the recreation, entertainment, amusement and benefit of the citizens of the County of Monroe.
-There were no amounts recognized in the 2010 or 2009 financial statements for transactions related to the Company.
+There were no amounts recognized in the 2012 or 2011 financial statements for transactions related to the Company.